michaelzdrav/taskmate/README.md

 ~~- Proper logging instead of just printing values everywhere~~
 - ~~Redesigned frontend using Bootstrap~~
 ~~- Add edit & delete for comments~~
-~~ - Updated UI ~~
+~~- Updated UI~~
 ~~- Deploying this in AWS~~
+~~- Add get_task before anything that uses the existing task to check it exists~~ ~~- Switch to flask-sqlalchemy to support more db engines https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database~~
 - Add advanced pytests ⌛
 - Refactoring ⌛
   - Refactor create/update to use functions to check due_date
 - Input validation, text length limits for title, description, comments
 - Add settings page, configure timezones, store tasks in local timezones
-- Add get_task before anything that uses the existing task to check it exists
 - File uploads for each task
 - Add caching for performance
-- Switch to flask-sqlalchemy to support more db engines https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database
 - Introduce background tasks with celery (for emails etc) to reduce waiting times
   - https://flask.palletsprojects.com/en/2.3.x/patterns/celery/
 - Improve security